jonegil/gui-with-gio/teleprompter/02_user_input.md

 The goal of this chapter is to listen for and deal with user input.

 ## Outline
 Events are the heart of this application.
 In this chapter we listen for them and take action.
 In a later chapter we will look at how they are created.
 Agreed, that's a strange order.
-However, it is the natural order for the code.
-And since I prefer reading books from start to finish, I think it makes the most senste to explain code that way as well.
+However, it is the natural order for the code, and therefore I think it makes the most sense to explain it that way as well.

+We will listen for two types of events, those from the main application per se, and those from an area of interest we define as a so-called Event Area.

+## Code

+### Listen for events
-We start by listening from general events from the window, then process a queue of events that stem from and control the context of our application.
+We start by listening for general events from the window.
+In our application there are two of these, `system.FrameEvent` which draws a new frame, and `system.DestroyEvent` which ends the program.
+Afterwards we write code that processes a queue of events that arrive between each time we draw a frame.

-## Listen for events
-As mentioned earlier, there are quite many inputs here, with various keys as well as scrolling with a mouse or trackpad.
-In this application, the various changes can affect each other.
-For example, if `textWdith` increases, more words can be shown per line since there is now space.
-But if `fontSize` increases too, each word requires more space and therefore fewer words can fit.
-Luckily for us Gio takes care of the underlying mechanics, but we're in charge of receiving input and telling Gio what to do with them.

 Let's start by walking through the structure of our `draw()` function:
   1. Listen for events in the window using `w.Events()`